CredLancer/SuperLancers/README.md

     8. Now the Org and I can give a vote to eachother using **Semaphore Protocol**.

 ### Public methods
- Public payments are made through on-chain contracts with cross-chain functionality.
+ Public payments are made through on-chain contracts.
 #### How it works

 1. Freelancer signs up and writes a basic description and skills list to attract potential clients.
 There is no credentials on his/her profile yet, because it will only be filled through NFTs issued by verified organizations.